Decrease Stress and Bond with Your Dog Through Training

 Clicker training is a specific method of shaping.
 The click of the clicker serves as a marker to tell the dog what exact thing you want and are rewarding.

-Before you can start clicker training you need to “load” the clicker so that your dog understands that click = cookies/treats.
-To teach this you click then immediately give a treat (or whatever reward your dog likes best).
-Repeat until your pet looks for that treat when you click.
-This is generally learned very quickly, and most dogs think it is a lot of fun.
+Before you can start clicker training, you need to “load” the clicker so your dog understands that click = cookies/treats.
+To teach this, you click and immediately give a treat (or whatever reward your dog likes best).

 Once your dog knows what the click means, you can start training.
-Settle on a simple task, such as the pick-up-your-bowl skill we discussed in shaping.
-First click and reward when your dog moves toward or interacts with the bowl in any way.
-Then build up to clicking and rewarding when she touches the bowl, and go from there.
+Settle on a simple task, such as the pick-up-your-bowl skill we discussed above.

 Your dog will learn that seeing the clicker means she will be learning something new.
 Many dogs start offering behaviors as soon as they see their clicker.
 It can be amazing just how creative your dog can be – as she masters the concept of clicker training, offer her new objects and see what she comes up with to do with them!

-If your dog is noise sensitive make sure you pick a clicker that is not too loud.
-You can also use a clicky pen that has a softer sound.
-Also be sure that you do not accidentally put the clicker too close to your dog’s head as this can scare a noise sensitive dog.
+Also, be sure that you do not accidentally put the clicker too close to your dog’s head, as this can scare a noise-sensitive dog.

 More Advanced Dog Training Resources